shaksham95/shaksham95.github.io/_talks/genetic_algorithms.md

 location: "Pune IND"
 ---

-In this talk, I talked about one type of evolutionary algorithms called Genetic algorithms and covered the following:-
+In this talk, I talked about one type of evolutionary algorithms called Genetic algorithms and covered the following

 - The what/why of genetic algorithms?
 - Walkthrough of the GA in detail